-Emotional marketing is a strategy that seeks to generate a deep emotional connection between a brand and its consumers.
-It is based on the idea that purchasing decisions are largely influenced by emotions.
+Emotional marketing is a strategy that seeks to create a real connection between a brand and its consumers.

-What is it for?
+What is emotional marketing used for?

-It serves several key purposes:
+This strategy serves several key purposes:

-Why is it important to use emotional marketing in a company?
+Why it is important in a company

 Differences between emotional and experiential sensory marketing

-Experiential marketing:
+Experiential marketing

-The three Cs of emotional marketing
+The three pillars of emotional marketing

-The Power of Color
+1. The Power of Colour

 Color is a powerful tool in emotional marketing, as it can evoke emotions and feelings instantly.
 Each color has specific emotional associations: